tiagofilipe12/pATLAS/README.md

 ###visualization.html

 To run _visualization.html_ a json file containing a dictionary of nodes and distances between pairs of nodes is required.
-MASHix.py can be used for that since it is one the outputs of MASHix.py.
-However, note that json file must be copied to MASHix main directory where _visualization.html_ is stored.
+MASHix.py can be used for that purpose.
+However, note that json file must be copied to MASHix main directory where _visualization.html_ is stored so it can be properly/fully executed.

 **Example usage:**